Swallowtail23/mtgc/README.md

 6. Load page and framework (header, page content, overlays, menu, footer)

 ### Notes on card images ###
-The initial database population with the 'all' parameter will NOT download any card images.
+- The initial database population with the 'all' parameter will NOT download any card images.
-Subsequent 'default' (by default nightly) runs will download images for cards added.
+- Subsequent 'default' (by default nightly) runs will download images for cards added.
-Sets can have card image downloads triggered on the sets page by admin users.
+- Sets can have card image downloads triggered on the sets page by admin users.
+- Otherwise, each card image will be downloaded when required by the site

+### Notes on data management ###
+- All cards, all languages are pulled down and imported
+- The primary language is English and by default searching will search these cards
+- Cards where the primary language is not English will be included in default searches
+- Non-primary language cards can be included by main page drop-down selection
+- Bulk import can be set to exclude anguages in bulk/bulk_ini.php
+- By default cards which have either a paper version or an Arena version are imported
+- Scryfall corrections (e.g. deletions) are implemented unless those cards are in someone's collection or decks
+    - If in collections or decks, a report will be sent to the site admin email, and will be visible on the site admin page